tchoi8/handmadecomputer/Entry/readme.md

 ![](https://farm1.staticflickr.com/745/20582176698_da51529e9a_o.jpg)

 ![](https://farm6.staticflickr.com/5621/20581998488_95d2982f66_b.jpg =600x)
-There are all beautiful states like dawn and dusk in computation as well.
-It's not Digital, but rather Analog.
-There were attempts at making Analog computers in the early stage of computer development.
-However, Digital computers became dominant standard quickly.
-Nowadays, the most interesting work in Analog computers are done in music through modular synthesizes.
-Musicians like [Keith Fullerton Whitman](http://www.keithfullertonwhitman.com/)'s modular synth performances and recordings are similar to how I imagine Analog computers talk to each other.
+These dawn and dusk states can be found in computation as well.
+Computing that's not digital, but analog.
+There were attempts at making analog computers during early computer development, however, digital computers quickly became the dominant standard.
+Nowadays, some of the most interesting work in analog computing happens in music, through construction and performance of modular synthesizers.
+Musicians like [Keith Fullerton Whitman](http://www.keithfullertonwhitman.com/), whose compositions are similar to how I imagine analog computers might talk to each other.

 ![](https://farm1.staticflickr.com/745/20582176698_da51529e9a_o.jpg)